 Aftermath

 Many of us like to take pictures or make videos of the event.
 That’s all fine.
-But keep in mind when you post images or videos online, that there is a chance you might have caught something that the people involved might not want to be spread online.
+But keep in mind when you post images or videos online, that there is a chance you might have caught something that the people involved might not want to have spread online.
+Don’t make people uncomfortable without their knowledge.
 When taking close-up pictures of people (in costume), if possible try to ask permission first.
 Otherwise, try and use your best judgment before hitting the internet with your reportage.

 Contacts